-ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learning - Helps contextualize learning and makes it meaningful.
-Health and Well-Being Prescribed subject-specific competencies - Are developed through the active participation of adult learners.
-Uses strategies to solve situational problems Uses mathematical reasoning Communicates by using mathematical language Prescribed family of learning situations Consists of real-life situations applicable to a given course.
+ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learningHelps contextualize learning and makes it meaningful.
+Health and Well-Being Prescribed subject-specific competencies Are developed through the active participation of adult learners.
+Uses strategies to solve situational problemsUses mathematical reasoningCommunicates by using mathematical language Prescribed family of learning situations Consists of real-life situations applicable to a given course.
 Helps adult learners acquire mathematical knowledge.
 Relationship between quantities Targeted cross-curricular competencies Are developed at the same time and in the same context as the subject-specific competencies.
-Uses information and communications technologies Adopts effective work methods Prescribed essential knowledge Refers to mathematical knowledge and concepts to be acquired.
+Uses information and communications technologiesAdopts effective work methods Prescribed essential knowledge Refers to knowledge to be applied and concepts to be acquired.
 See list